diixo/age-docker-cluster/README.md

 Finally a valid license file `age.dat` needs to be deployed into the `license` folder.

-### RStudio Workbench

-In the environment launching the `docker-compose.yml`, the environment variable `RSW_LICENSE` must be set to a vaid license key.

 Default user name and password are `rstudio/rstudio`.